Registration for the 9th International Summer School “German (and) Theology” is now open!

 - Accommodation in host families or student housing (meals are typically not provided and not included)

-- Excursions (travel and entrance fees)
+- Excursions (tour guide and entrance fees)

 - Certificate of Johannes Gutenberg-University Mainz after successful completion

 A limited number of grants are available to help covering the costs.